 Where defects or repairs have been identified within this report, or where access was not possible to significant parts of the structure, it is recommended that, prior to entering into any legally binding sale or purchase contract, further specialists or contractors advice and estimates must be obtained, to establish the implications, if any, on a potential offer to purchase or the sale price likely to be achieved for the property.

-Access to the property is over a shared drive, and reference to the Titles will ascertain the exact ownership, maintenance and liability of same.
+Access to the rear of the property is via a shared track, and reference to the Titles will ascertain the exact ownership, maintenance and liability of same.